cooperhsiung/komg/README.md

 }
  ```

-your request to `http://localhost:2350/test2` will be asked a apikey in the headers, like this headers:{Content-Type:'application/json',apikey:'adsf1324asdfg'}
+your request to `http://localhost:2350/test2` will ask an apikey in the headers, like this headers:{Content-Type:'application/json',apikey:'adsf1324asdfg'}

+## Scalable

+if you install komg on server A,server B, your change on A will be synchronized to B since a subscriber running on each komg, and you need to press the refresh button to update upstream configs in the memory.

 [npm-image]: https://img.shields.io/npm/v/komg.svg